sbchou/cook-nooks/README.txt

 In short: a recipe box Hemingway would approve of!

 WARNING:
-Cook-Nooks is still evolving, so please use with caution!
+Cook-Nooks is a work-in-progress, so use with caution!
+There may be some funky stuff going on as we implement features and patch things up.

 To-Do:

-List all books per user
 Delete whole book
 Print recipe feature
 Email recipe feature